 - Meats, fish, and some cheeses contain zero net carbs.
 Virtually, all other foods—including many non-starchy veggies—have some net carbs.
 Try to limit your intake to three servings of non-starchy vegetables a day.
 To note: Three servings of non-starchy veggies is equivalent to 3 cups.

 - Because most fruit contains high amounts of sugar (carbs!), fruits are extremely limited on our plan.
 For example, according to the U.S. Food and Drug Administration (FDA), just 3/4 cup of grapes contains 23 grams of carbs.
 One medium-size banana: 30 grams.

-You’ll still include DIY Meals on the plan (practice meals when you cook or order-in low-carb foods).
 To help you keep a handle on how many carbs to eat and when, here’s how you might structure your day:

 - Breakfast: ≤11 grams net carbs